Working Between Lightroom and Photoshop

-After you make any changes, you need to restart your Lightroom so that when you take an image to PS or PSE, the new settings will be in effect.
+After you make any changes, you will need to restart your Lightroom so that when you take an image to Photoshop or Photoshop Elements, the new settings will be in effect.

 If you have Photoshop Elements instead of (or in addition to) Photoshop, Lightroom may automatically find it as it does with Photoshop.
-If it does not, you can add it as an additional editor by choosing it in the External Editing tab.
+If it doesn't, you can add it as an additional editor by choosing it in the External Editing tab.

 The settings should be the same as above except you need to change the bit depth to 8 bits.
-A limited amount of editing can be done in PSE at 16 bit depth, but you could not use layers at all, so I choose to take them in at 8 bit.
+A limited amount of editing can be done in Photoshop Elements at 16 bit depth, but you would not be able to use layers at all, so I choose to take them in at 8 bit.

 After you have the external editor settings updated, your images are now ready to move between the programs.
-Taking an image from Lightroom to Photoshop or PSE is so, so easy.
+And taking an image from Lightroom to Photoshop or Photoshop Elements will be super easy.